Quick Start

 import matplotlib.pyplot as plt

-from iactrace import hexshow
+from iactrace.viz import show_image

 fig, ax = plt.subplots(figsize=(8, 8))